sudeeprp/rapa-home/epic-living.md

 This universe forms a minute part of Narayana.
 Yet, He asks Bali for His own universe.
-Bali recognises Narayana in the form of the huge Trivikrama, loses his ego and offers his own head.
+Bali recognises Narayana in the huge form of Trivikrama, loses his ego and offers his own head.
 To Narayana, the value of a devotee exceeds the entire Universe.
 Become that devotee.